techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=213
 (1878)
 Which of the following classes implements a FIFO Queue?
 (Choose one.)

-a.
-HashSet
+A. HashSet

-b.
-LinkedList
+B. LinkedList

-c.
-PriorityQueue
+C. PriorityQueue

-d.
-CopyOnWriteArraySet
+D. CopyOnWriteArraySet

-Answer: B
+ANSWER: B
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: